Chris56974/Pethreon/frontend/README.md

 ### TODO

-- Make the metamessage dynamic so I make him say other stuff
-  - It should be able to handle links too
+- I should be able to interrupt the speak animation so he can say something else
-  - It

-- Make sure authentication triggers the circle shift animation
+- Setup authenticated routes and make sure they trigger the circle shift animation

-- Setup authenticated routes

 ### Notes